 How to Port Your Phone Number

-Call the new company to begin the porting process — VoIPLine Telecom, as an example.
+Call the new company to start the porting process — VoIPLine Telecom, as an example.
 Give your 10-digit phone number and other information it requests (often the account number and password or PIN).

 VoIPLine Telecom contacts your existing company to handle the porting process.
-You do not need to do anything, except possibly confirm with your existing carrier that you wish to port the number.
-Your old service is cancelled once the porting is complete, unless your contract stipulates that the contract endures—if it does, you will be assigned a brand-new number from the carrier's pool.
+You do not need to do anything, except possibly confirm with your current carrier that you wish to port the number.
+Your old service is cancelled once the porting is complete unless your contract stipulates that the commitment endures—if it does, you will be assigned a brand-new number from the carrier's pool.

 You May Receive a Closing Statement from Your Old Provider